bacondrake/todo_list/README.md

 A Ruby on Rails project to control todos with various areas of focus.

+You can view the project at [http://allmytasks.herokuapp.com](http://allmytasks.herokuapp.com), with the following example/test login details:

+email: example@email.com
+password: foobarbaz

 Project to contain:

 * Localise time for user depending on where they are (currently universally set to GMT)